NrgXnat/docker-images/slicer/slicer-notes.md

          The value assigned to pixels that are inside the computed threshold (value: 0)

-       --,  --ignore_rest
-         Ignores the rest of the labeled arguments following this flag.

-       --version
-         Displays version information and exits.

-       -h,  --help
-         Displays usage information and exits.

        <std::string>
          (required)  Input volume to be filtered

        <std::string>
          (required)  Output filtered

        Description: This filter creates a binary thresholded image that separates an image into foreground and background components.
 The filter calculates the optimum threshold separating those two classes so that their combined spread (intra-class variance) is minimal (see http://en.wikipedia.org/wiki/Otsu%27s_method).
 Then the filter applies
        that threshold to the input image using the itkBinaryThresholdImageFilter.
 The numberOfHistogram bins can be set for the Otsu Calculator.
 The insideValue and outsideValue can be set for the BinaryThresholdImageFilter.
 The filter produces a labeled volume.

        The original reference is:

        N.Otsu, 'A threshold selection method from gray level histograms,' IEEE Trans.Syst.ManCybern.SMC-9,62-66 1979.